Jaipur, Rajasthan’s capital, is an enthralling historical city and the gateway to India’s most flamboyant state.

 Eleday is part of the elephant village where the elephants used for the ride up to the Amber Fort.
 Getting on the elephant is easy, just climb up the stairs to a platform that is level with the “howdah” which is the place you sit atop the elephant’s back and climb on and you are off for a leisurely ride along the rural roads near the farm.
-After the 30 min ride back to the farm for some elephant painting.
+After the 30 min rides back to the farm for some elephant painting.

 Not easy with a stick as a paintbrush and elephants who naturally didn’t hold still, but we did get some good designs.
-Right after that, the plan was to wash the elephant in an elephant sized “swimming pool” with very murky looking water.
+Right after that, the plan was to wash the elephant in an elephant-sized “swimming pool” with very murky looking water.

 Last, we fed the two elephants bananas.
 Probably about five or ten pounds of bananas, which to elephants, are like candy.
-Needless to say they don’t peel the bananas, and even ate the stems.
+Needless to say, they don’t peel the bananas, and even ate the stems.
 Cost of each person was INR 1200

-8. Our Hotel (Jai Mahal Palace Hotel) – Recommended
+8. Our Hotel (Jai Mahal Palace Hotel)

 Jai Mahal Place is of Taj Hotel property – one of the best hotels I have stayed so far.